Ten-Minute Play Submissions

 Only one entry will be accepted from each playwright.

-The plays which win are staged and will be recorded.
+The plays which win will be staged (if possible) and will be recorded.

 We are awarding prizes for our top-three scoring plays.
 First place will receive $100, second will receive $75, and our third place prize will be awarded $50.
-Again, all of these plays will be judged blindly, to ensure fairness.
+The plays will be judged blindly, to ensure fairness.

 Thank You for your interest in submitting a 10 Minute Play Festival.
 Submissions can be emailed to email@example.com.
 To pay the $20 fee use the link below.